 It is not that mental illness is only an Indian societal problem.
-However, various social factors are existing only in Indian society leading to mental illness.
+However, various social factors exist only in Indian society leading to mental illness.

-Women’s position in Indian society and her mental health
+Women’s position in Indian society and their mental health

 We cannot deny the fact that women have always been considered secondary in Indian society.
 For instance, in most homes, you can find women eating left food after men finish their (there is a positive correlation between eating disorders and mental illness).